HochdruckHummer/import_wavelog_qsos_to_io.Broker/README.md

 This Javascript imports QSO numbers to ioBroker objects.
 This data can then be used to visualize it, for example to push it to Awtrix devices for example.

+## Compatibility

+This script needs at least Wavelog version 2.0.1. to work, as there was an API implemented for this tool.

 ## Installation:

 1. Create the following objects underneath the Javascript-Adapter-objects in io.Broker: